-Following being announced as the Small Artisan Producer of the Year award at this years Great Taste Awards, we caught up with our friend and client of Toast Food, Sarah Churchill at The Artisan Kitchen.
+Following being announced as the Small Artisan Producer of the Year award at 2019’s Great Taste Awards, we caught up with our friend and client of Toast Food, Sarah Churchill at The Artisan Kitchen.

 At home, strong coffee with CoffeeMate is a great start to the day.